 thus setting off the Civil War.
-Significance: It led to the end of slavery in the United States. .δ People of color.
-Author's Argument: The trial made further compromise impossible 't [,] Relation to the theme: It led to breaking the main barrier to the attainment of rights by .ε Parameters of research: The effects of the trial on the abolition of slavery 7.
-Topic: John Brown's trial after his raid on Harpers Ferry .1
+It led to the end of slavery in the United States. :sonsoffingiZ 5. rights by people of color.
+The trial made further compromise impossible :inemugiA s'iodiuA ל .
+It led to breaking the main barrier to the attainment of Relation to the theme: .6 1: The effects of the trial on the abolition of slavery Parameters of research 5.
+John Brown's trial after his raid on Harpers Ferry :piqoT .ι